 Addiction grabs a hold and doesn’t let go easily.
 Once you make the decision to beat it, the unknown can seem unnerving.
 Just knowing what to expect can calm nerves and settle doubts.
-Below, we talk about what you can expect from addiction treatment at A Better Today.
+Below, we talk about what you can expect from addiction treatment.

 Active Addiction and the Drug & Alcohol Treatment is Needed

 No treatment is one-size-fits-all.
-A Better Today has designed a comprehensive facility that gives you the best chance at long-term success.
+Treatment centers have designed comprehensive facilities that give you the best chance at long-term success.

 Active Addiction, Co-occurring Disorders, and the Addicted Brain

 Co-occurring disorders require a more robust approach.
 If a person is struggling with an undiagnosed mental health issue, drugs and alcohol could be their only perceived respite available.
 On the other hand, a person could develop mental health problems that are directly related to, or the result of, substance abuse and active addiction.
 Regardless of which issue materialized first, the methods for healing remain the same.

 A healthy human brain manufactures the chemicals needed to effectively function on a daily basis, specifically dopamine and serotonin.
 Many co-occurring mental health conditions consist of a disruption in the levels of these chemicals.
 Usually this disruption is too little, or too much, of the chemical in the brain.

 Not surprisingly, drugs and alcohol deliver a superabundance of these two chemicals right to the brain — in the moment, it feels oh-so-good.
 It’s easy to want to feel that way again and thus begins the cycle of active addiction.